akrzemi1/papers/notes/contract_definitions.md

 Proposed nomnclature for contract-related proposals
 ===================================================

-Ths document proposes a number of definitions that we recomend for authors of contract-related proposals and SG21 members to use, in order to avoid misunderstandings.
+This document proposes a number of definitions that we recomend to authors of contract-related proposals and SG21 members to use, in order to avoid misunderstandings.

 One sub-goal was to avoid, whenevr possible, terms: